All comparisonsNote-taking apps

 Amplenote

-Obsidian fails first because task integration requires installing and configuring community plugins before it works smoothly.
+Obsidian fails first because it requires installing and configuring community plugins before it works smoothly before task integration.

 Verdict